tangentveil/freelance-DApp/README.md

 ## Project Vision
-To create a decentralized freelancing platform that empowers clients and freelancers by ensuring transparency, reducing transaction fees, and eliminating the risks of scams or payment fraud through the use of smart contracts.
+To create a decentralized freelancing platform that empowers clients and freelancers by ensuring transparency, reducing transaction fees, and eliminating the risks of scams or payment fraud through the use of smart contracts

 ## Key Features
 - **Job Posting**: Clients can post jobs with a title, description, and upfront payment.